iannwtf-algonauts/algonauts23/README.md

 ## Usage

-For generating output such as challenge submission files, variance graphs and correlation results, run the notebook `tf_pipeline.ipynb`
+For generating output (challenge submission files, variance graphs and correlation results) configure and run the notebook `tf_pipeline.ipynb`

 You need to specify `experiment_name` which is used to create output folders.